Trail Motorsport

-Trail Motorsports (formerly HighLine Performance Group, FitzBradshaw Racing and Fitz Motorsports) was a NASCAR team based in Mooresville, North Carolina, which is near Charlotte.
-The team is owned by Armando Fitz and Art Shelton, and was previously co-owned by Fitz's former wife Mimi.
-The team was known as the HighLine Performance Group until the end of the 2001 season when they teamed up with Terry Bradshaw and formally created FitzBradshaw Racing.
-At the end of the 2004 season FBR announced that it was partnering with Chip Ganassi Racing with Felix Sabates which gave them access to more technical and engineering support.
-In addition to the partnership they would also be switching manufacturers from Chevrolet to Dodge.
+Trail Motorsports (formerly HighLine Performance Group, FitzBradshaw Racing and Fitz Motorsports) was a NASCAR team based in Mooresville, North Carolina, near Charlotte.
+The team was owned by Armando Fitz and Art Shelton, and was previously co-owned by Fitz's former wife Mimi.
+The team was known as the HighLine Performance Group until the end of the 2001 season, when they teamed up with Terry Bradshaw and formally created FitzBradshaw Racing.
+At the end of the 2004 season FBR announced that it was partnering with Chip Ganassi Racing with Felix Sabates, which gave them access to more technical and engineering support.
+In addition to that partnership they also switched manufacturers from Chevrolet to Dodge.
 The team also formed a partnership with Michael Waltrip Racing for the 2006 season.
 Bradshaw left the organization at the end of the 2006 season.
 The team changed its name to Trail Motorsports in early 2009 after Shelton came on board.
 The team fielded the No. 22 Dodge Charger for Johnny Borneman III in the NASCAR Nationwide Series, the No. 32 Chevrolet Silverado for Chase Austin in the NASCAR Camping World Truck Series, and the No. 58 Chevrolet Impala driven by Jarit Johnson, younger brother of seven-time Sprint Cup champion Jimmie Johnson, in the Camping World East Series.